Fast Life (1932 film)

 Fast Life is a 1932 American Pre-Code romantic comedy film starring William Haines and Madge Evans, directed by Harry A. Pollard and is based upon the story Let's Go by E.J.
 Rath.

 Plot

-Two people leave the US Navy after having served ten years as a sailor.
+Two men leave the US Navy after having served ten years as a sailor.
 Sandy is one of them and later invents a carburetor that should increase the speed that powered boats will run.
 When testing it, he accidentally sinks a boat and has to pay for it.
 Now he is broke and enters a boat contest.
 To win, he has to invent the fastest boat in the world.